When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Is Ordinal Comparison Data Always Better?

 This result indicates that the counting algorithm based on binarized comparison data outperforms its ordinal counterpart in recovering the correct ranking between the two items. \end{theorem}

-In Theorem~\ref{Thm:BS_bound}, we show that although both $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$ converge to one as $L$ increases, the probability $\mathbb{P}(B \leq 0)$ becomes negligible compared to $\mathbb{P}(A \leq 0)$ for sufficiently large $L$.
-This result has a practical implication: when enough comparison data is collected, the probability of incorrectly ranking two items using binary comparison data is significantly smaller than when using ordinal data.
-Moreover, the threshold $L_0$ beyond which binarization becomes advantageous depends on the value of $\text{SNR}(X)$.
-Specifically, when $\text{SNR}(X)$ is large, the benefit of binarization only emerges at larger sample sizes.
-In contrast, when $\text{SNR}(X)$ is small, the advantage of using $B$ over $A$ is more pronounced, and hence a smaller $L$ is sufficient for this improvement to manifest.
-This claim is further supported by the empirical results presented later.
+In Theorem~\ref{Thm:BS_bound}, we show that although both $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$ converge to one as $L$ increases, the probability $\mathbb{P}(B \leq 0)$ becomes negligible relative to $\mathbb{P}(A \leq 0)$ for sufficiently large $L$.
+This result has an important practical implication: once enough comparison data is collected, the probability of misranking two items under binary comparisons is substantially smaller than under ordinal comparisons.
+Moreover, the threshold $L_0$ beyond which binarization becomes advantageous depends on $\text{SNR}(X_{\gamma_{12}^\star})$.
+Specifically, when $\text{SNR}(X_{\gamma_{12}^\star})$ is large, the benefit of binarization emerges only at larger sample sizes.
+In contrast, when $\text{SNR}(X_{\gamma_{12}^\star})$ is small, the advantage of using $B$ over $A$ is more pronounced, so a smaller $L$ suffices for this improvement to appear.
+Furthermore, for large $\gamma_{12}^\star$, the gap between $\mathbb{P}(B \leq 0)$ and $\mathbb{P}(A \leq 0)$ widens, leading to a larger $L_0$.
+These theoretical insights are further corroborated by the empirical results in Figure~\ref{fig:Simu0}. }